faithfm/laravel-auth0-pattern/docs/update-notes-v4.md

 * The [new callback url](https://github.com/faithfm/laravel-auth0-pattern/blob/lidiaordonez-patch-1/docs/update-notes-v3.md#new-callback-url)
 * The change in the [blade file](https://github.com/faithfm/laravel-auth0-pattern/blob/lidiaordonez-patch-1/docs/update-notes-v3.md#blade-files)
 * If you are using Nova, this [change](https://github.com/faithfm/laravel-auth0-pattern/blob/lidiaordonez-patch-1/docs/update-notes-v3.md#nova) is needed
+* Also check any [other package](https://github.com/faithfm/laravel-auth0-pattern/blob/lidiaordonez-patch-1/docs/update-notes-v3.md#other-packages) that is using legacy `'web_guard'` and  `'api_guard'` guards

 ### Login/logout/callback Route Registration: